-Can you tell us a bit about the ERM Middle East Summit set to take place later this year?
+Can you tell us a bit about the ERM Middle East conference set to take place later this year?

 I am delighted to join the ERM Middle East Summit and highlight specific competition policy (or antitrust) issues that companies could be facing.
 I view my presence at the conference as a unique opportunity for us, competition authorities, to explain to those managing risks in companies which competition risks they face, and how they can minimise these risks.